4 Exploratory Data Analysis

 A useful starting point is to clarify what exploratory analysis is designed to accomplish.
 At its core, EDA seeks to understand the structure of the data, including feature types, value ranges, missing entries, and possible anomalies.
 It examines how individual features are distributed, identifying central tendencies, variation, and skewness.
 It investigates how features relate to one another, revealing associations, dependencies, or interactions that may later contribute to predictive models.
 It also detects patterns and outliers that might indicate errors, unusual subgroups, or emerging signals worth investigating further.

-These objectives form the foundation for effective modelling.
+These objectives form the foundation for effective Modeling.
 They help analysts refine which features deserve emphasis, anticipate potential challenges, and identify early insights that can guide the direction of later stages in the workflow.

 Exploration becomes more productive when guided by focused questions.
 These questions can be grouped broadly into those concerning individual features and those concerning relationships among features.
 When examining features one at a time, the guiding questions ask what each feature reveals on its own, how it is distributed, whether missing values follow a particular pattern, and whether any irregularities stand out.
 Histograms, box plots, and summary statistics are familiar tools for answering such questions.

 A recurring challenge, especially for students, is choosing which plots or techniques best suit different types of data.
-Table 4.1 summarises commonly used exploratory objectives alongside appropriate analytical tools.
+Table 4.1 summarizes commonly used exploratory objectives alongside appropriate analytical tools.
 It serves as a practical reference when deciding how to approach unfamiliar datasets or new analytical questions.

-Table 4.1: Overview of Recommended Tools for Common EDA Objectives.
+Table 4.1: Overview of recommended tools for common EDA objectives.

 Examine a feature’s distribution Numerical Histogram, box plot, density plot, summary statistics